NL West Division

 - The San Diego Padres and Los Angeles Dodgers finished with identical records; San Diego won the Division title because of a better head-to-head record

-The National League West Division has provided one of the National League Wild Card teams 6 times since 1995:
+The National League West Division has provided one of the National League Wild Card teams 9 times since 1995, for a total of 10 teams:

 - 1995 Colorado Rockies